 I love that children can be really creative with these eco-friendly lanterns, adding as little or as much colour as they like, the lanterns are a blank canvas just waiting to be transformed into something beautiful.

-When adding the coloured tissue paper it's best to work on a surface that won't adhere to the lantern, we found an old table or wipeable cloth worked best.
 If you can hold the inner metal frame of the lantern while decorating it also makes the process much easier but obviously little hands may find it easier to rest the lantern on a table while they are creating.

 With our mini flashlight added, our lantern was ready to shine bright & light up a dark night with its beautiful colourful glow.